aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

         -   Select **Create**.
 4. Select **Services** and access the Aiven for Apache Flink service where you plan to integrate the Google BigQuery endpoint.
-5. If you\'re integrating with Aiven for Apache Flink for the first time, select **Create data pipeline** on the **Overview** page.
+5. If you're integrating with Aiven for Apache Flink for the first time, select **Create data pipeline** on the **Overview** page.
     Alternatively, you can add a new integration in the **Data Flow** section by using the plus (+) button.